 Did you know that a whopping 6 out of 10 people in the UK have high cholesterol, and that many of them don’t know they have it?
 A big part of the reason why high cholesterol often goes unnoticed is because it’s symptomless.
 Unfortunately, this means many people don’t take action about it until it’s too late.
-High cholesterol can cause heart attacks, stroke, and may even contribute to erectile dysfunction, so it’s a good idea to get your cholesterol levels measured with an At-Home Health MOT to make sure your cholesterol levels are normal.
+High cholesterol can cause heart attacks, stroke, and may even contribute to erectile dysfunction, so it’s a good idea to get your cholesterol levels measured with the Fear Nothing Blood Test to make sure your cholesterol levels are normal.

 What is cholesterol?